The KMA has developed partnership programs based on thoughtful collaboration with schools and community organizations

 ArteJuntos / ArtTogether

 Serving new-immigrant and ESL families, ArteJuntos is the KMA’s nationally recognized art and family literacy program designed to support the literacy and communication development of Pre-K children while promoting parent engagement.
 The program impacts children’s visual literacy, observation and critical thinking skills, as well as the parent’s understanding of the value of museums as informal learning spaces for their families.
 To facilitate the program, the KMA partners with early childhood centers and community organizations that address family literacy.
 Currently ArteJuntos serves 110+ families in Ossining, Mt.
 Kisco, and Port Chester, NY

 Arte Juntos Museum visit

 Building Bridges: Prison Arts Initiative

 In 2021, KMA launched a new initiative to engage women incarcerated at the Bedford Hills Correctional Facility and the Taconic Correctional Facility in guided dialogue and poetry writing.
 With collaborative support from Rehabilitation Through The Arts, the program introduces participants to the poetry of ekphrasis by responding to artworks in KMA exhibitions and builds community, confidence, and creativity, culminating with an event in which participants present their poems.

 View poetry and video from the Fall 2021 poetry readings and exhibition, American Stories: An exhibition of poems inspired by ARRIVALS.

-Building Bridges: Prison Arts Initiative is supported in part by the Two West Foundation and sponsored by a Humanities New York Action Grant with support from the National Endowment for the Humanities..
+Building Bridges: Prison Arts Initiative is supported by a Humanities New York Action Grant with support from the National Endowment for the Humanities..

 The Artist / Writer in Residence Program